Update you browser

 • Avoid bank appointments by opening an account with Santander. *Santander may be offering the option of opening up a bank account online using scanned documents.
 The nearest Bank is at Imperial College but it is closed for the summer.
 Please use the Kensington High Street Branch.

-• Open a UK bank account through App-based Banking!
+• Open a UK bank account through App-based Banking.
 With Monzo you can open a bank account through the app available on Android and iOS; no visits to a bank are necessary.
 You can receive instant spending notifications as well as use the in-app budgeting tool, Monzo will post your bank card to your UK address in 3 working days.

 Healthcare